moj-analytical-services/user-guidance/source/documentation/services/airflow/index.md

 > This documentation is for the new Analytical Platform Airflow service.
 >
-> For Data Engineering Airflow, please refer to [Data Engineering Airflow](/tools/airflow)
+> For Data Engineering Airflow, please refer to [Data Engineering Airflow](/tools/airflow).

 ## Overview

-[Apache Airflow](https://airflow.apache.org/) is a workflow management platform designed for data engineering pipelines.
+[Apache Airflow](https://airflow.apache.org/) is a workflow management platform for data engineering pipelines.
+We recommend using it for long-running workflows.

 Pipelines are executed on the Analytical Platform's Kubernetes infrastructure and can interact with services such as Amazon Bedrock and Amazon S3.